tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 This again causes the component to re-render.
 The value of the state will be incremented again after one second, and this will continue to repeat for as long as the application is running.

 <!-- Jos komponentti ei renderöidy vaikka sen omasta mielestä pitäisi, tai se renderöityy "väärään aikaan", debuggaamista auttaa joskus komponentin määrittelevään funktioon lisätty konsoliin tulostus.
 Esim. jos lisäämme koodiin seuraavan, -->
 If the component doesn't render when you think it should, or if it renders at the "wrong time", you can debug the application by logging the values of the component's variables to the console.
-If we make the following additions to our code
+If we make the following additions to our code:
 ```js
 const App = (props) => {
   const [ counter, setCounter ] = useState(0)